colonelwatch/ESP32-dotmatrix-spectrum/README.md

 ![Main Image](images/Main.jpg)

-The goal of this Arduino program was initially try implementing the [fix_fft](https://github.com/kosme/fix_fft) library on a 32-bit microcontroller, because it was updated recently to support them, but it has since expanded into its own project.
+The goal of this Arduino program was initially to try implementing the [fix_fft](https://github.com/kosme/fix_fft) library on a 32-bit microcontroller because it was updated recently to support them, but it has since expanded into its own project.
 In this case, I used a dual-core ESP32, and that way I could dedicate a core to driving a 64x16 LED matrix display on the HUB08 protocol.
 The project is generally complete, but from here on I intend to add some unrelated features on my own device, though these won't go on this repo.

 ## Explanation
 Except for the LED matrix driver and some ESP32-specific lines, this program is generally the same as my previous project, [attiny85-spectrum](https://github.com/colonelwatch/attiny85-spectrum).
 However, this time I've implemented a dynamic sampling system that increased the program's output rate by an *order of magnitude*—that is, in most music visualization projects a lot of potential processing time is wasted because the microcontroller must wait on the ADC to collect enough samples for an FFT.
 One can *try* to fix this by raising the ADC's clock, but this leads to an undesirable increase in the maximum frequency, way beyond normal for music.
 Alternatively, the same problem is caused when the sampling is already too fast, and long blocking delays are needed to maintain a desired sampling rate.